2023 Most Popular East Asian Languages Bachelor's Degree Schools in the Southeast Region

 Women make up 33% of the East Asian majors at the school.

 You’ll be in good company if you decide to attend Washington and Lee University.
 It ranked #5 on our 2023 Most Popular East Asian Languages Bachelor’s Degree Schools in the Southeast Region list.
-Located in the town of Lexington, Washington and Lee is a private not-for-profit college with a small student population.
+Located in the distant town of Lexington, Washington and Lee is a private not-for-profit school with a small student population.

 Women make up 11% of the East Asian majors at the school.